An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Characteristics of the Locking Schemes

 Figure \ref{fig:ErrsigPieCav} shows the error signals generated when a modulation frequency of \SI{846.6}{MHz} is applied to an external EOM.
 Shown in black is the signal extracted when a laser piezo is scanned over the microresonator point of resonance.
 As the laser piezo introduced noise spikes to the error signal (inset), the data was smoothed using a 7th order polynomial to better see the signal characteristics.
 In blue is shown the error signal extracted when instead the microresonator is scanned, through application of a voltage to the AlN layer, over the laser frequency.
 The overall characteristics of the two error signals can be seen to be identical.\\

-Figure \ref{fig:chipmod} shows the error signals extracted by self-modulating the microresonator at two different frequencies, while simultaneously scanning the laser frequency over the point of resonance.
-In the ideal locking regime, the microresonator would be modulated at a frequency much larger than the resonance frequency.
-However, it can be seen from Figure \ref{fig:chipmod} b) that at higher modulation frequencies, the amplitude of the error signal is significantly reduced compared to lower frequencies.
-As such, a lower modulation frequency had to be used for locking of the laser to the microresonator for the self-modulated case than with the EOM.
-It is likely that this sub-optimal locking regime contributes to the increased fluctuations present in the power ratio shown in Figure \ref{fig:powerratiosnorm} b).
+Figure \ref{fig:chipmod} b) and c) shows the error signals extracted by applying a modulation signal to the microresonator itself at two different frequencies, while simultaneously scanning the laser frequency over the point of resonance.
+In the ideal locking regime, the microresonator would be modulated at a frequency much larger than the resonance frequency (e.g. at a frequency similar to the \SI{846.6}{MHz} applied to the external EOM).
+However, it can be seen from Figure \ref{fig:ErrsigPieCav} c) that at higher modulation frequencies, the amplitude of the error signal is significantly reduced compared to lower frequencies.
+As such, a lower modulation frequency had to be used for locking of the laser to the microresonator for the microresonator-modulated case than with the EOM.
+It is likely that this sub-optimal locking regime contributes to the increased fluctuations present in the locked power ratio shown in Figure 5 b) of the main text.
 If a high-frequency modulation was chosen to coincide with a HBAR mode of the chip, it is likely that the amplitude of the error signal would be greatly enhanced, as shown previously in \cite{Liu:2020}.